Ibrahim-Kilicaslan/aws-projects/projects/flask-05-Handling-SQL-with-Flask-Web-Application/Solutions/Optional_Solution_with_Secrets_manager/README_secret_manager.md

 # Storing Database Credentials in AWS Secrets Manager.

-Purpose of the this hands-on training is to show how to store database credentials securely via AWS Secrets Manager.
+Purpose of the this hands-on training is to show how to store database credentials securely via AWS Secrets Manager

 ## Learning Outcomes